 A lift system that allows the operator to raise the squeegee off the floor.
-The machine has a manual lift lever standard but an electric lift option is available.
+The machine has a fully automatic electric lift system.

 A pitch adjustment that allows the operator to adjust the squeegee for different floor surfaces.
-This is used for creating more of a leak under the front blade for smooth floors or less of one for rough floors.
+This is used to regulate the amount of air that passes underneath the front blade for smooth floors or decrease the amount of air for rough floors.